Tony Dorigo: International career

 I have no English parentage at all.
 What I say to my English friends today is that 'you lot were so bad you needed an Aussie to come and play for you!'
 It was very different back then to what it is now – the players in the Premier League today fly all over the world to play for their countries.
 They just did not allow that to happen in my day."

 Dorigo later made seven appearances for the England B team and 11 for the England under-21s before going to earn 15 England caps.
 He made his debut in 1989 against Yugoslavia.
 A year earlier he was a surprise inclusion in the squad for the European Championships as cover for Kenny Sansom, after regular deputy Stuart Pearce withdrew through injury.
 Dorigo was also part of the 1990 World Cup squad.
-He played in the third place play-off defeat to hosts Italy, providing the cross for David Platt to score the temporary equaliser; England eventually lost the match 2–1, however.
+He played in the third place play-off defeat to hosts Italy, providing the cross for David Platt to score the equaliser; England eventually lost the match 2–1, however.

 Media career

 Since retiring he has been a football pundit with various TV and radio networks starting with ITV Digital covering the Championship in 2001–02.
 He has since worked with Radio Aire covering Leeds United's Premier League campaign as well as TV punditry for Eurosport, Bravo, Channel 5, ESPN and Sky amongst others.
 He appeared on the James Corden Show on 16 June prior to the England and Germany second round match of the World Cup 2010.

 His regular TV work includes La Liga, Serie A and Internationals for Al Jazeera as well as commentating for ESPN.
 He also commentates for Absolute Radio as part of their live Barclays Premier League coverage as well as appearing a number of times on BBC Radio 5 Live show Fighting Talk.
+He regularly provides commentary for Leeds United's LUTV alongside Bryn Law.
+Connor Morrison provides camera work.